Tom-Freed/Capstone-4-inventory/README.md

-# Capstone Project 4: inventory
+# Capstone Project 4: inventory manager

 ## Description
 A Python program using OOP to handle a variety of stock-taking tasks for a warehouse of shoes.